princeton-vl/CoqGym/README.md

 1. Build the Coq projects (can take a while): `cd coq_projects && make && cd ..`
 1. Create and activate the conda environment: `conda env create -f coq_gym.yml && conda activate coq_gym`

-*Note*: [Coq](https://github.com/coq/coq), [SerAPI](https://github.com/ejgallego/coq-serapi), [CoqHammer](https://github.com/lukaszcz/coqhammer), and the Coq projects in the [coq_projects](./coq_projects) directory are indendent software projects with their own code repositories, but please follow the instructions above to build the specific versions we need.
+*Note*: [Coq](https://github.com/coq/coq), [SerAPI](https://github.com/ejgallego/coq-serapi), [CoqHammer](https://github.com/lukaszcz/coqhammer), and the Coq projects in [coq_projects](./coq_projects) directory are indendent software projects with their own code repositories, but please follow the instructions above to build the specific versions we need.

 ### 1.3 Extracting the Proofs from Coq Code (Optional)